saulpw/visidata/docs/plugins.md

 ## From within VisiData

 We maintain a list of plugins which can be downloaded and installed from within the application itself.
 To incorporate a plugin into this list, add it to [plugins.jsonl](https://github.com/saulpw/visidata/blob/develop/plugins/plugins.jsonl), and create a PR off of the `develop` branch.
-Advice for [making plugins and adding them to our curated sets](https://github.com/saulpw/visidata/blob/develop/dev/checklists/add-plugin.md).

 To install a plugin, and its dependencies, from within VisiData: